hy172574895/EasyCompleteYou/ReadMe.md

 You can also check available engine of ECY by pressing `<Tab>` in normal mode.
 It will show a floating windows containing all the engine you can use in current buffera.
 Change `<Tab>`  by `g:ECY_show_switching_source_popup`.

-## How to change the default value to you want?
-All of them are variables of vimL, so you can put a code such as
-`let g:ECY_expand_snippets_key = '<F7>'` into your [vimrc](https://stackoverflow.com/questions/10921441/where-is-my-vimrc-file).

 ## Enable more.